-Prior to 2008-2010 and during that Recession, as consultants, we encouraged middle market companies to examine their supply chains from a risk as well as a performance perspective.
+Prior to 2008-2010 and during that Recession, we encouraged middle market companies to examine their supply chains from a risk as well as a performance perspective.
 Many middle market executives dismissed risk assessments because cost reduction was the major supply chain improvement driver, and they believed that the “insurance” from risk mitigation did not justify any increase in costs.
 “Why would we take on additional cost when only the consultants perceive that risk analysis and risk remediation is beneficial to a middle market company?”
 We believe the COVID-19 pandemic has taught business leaders some difficult lessons.
 Risk analysis and risk mitigation steps are critical to building and maintaining a flexible supply chain for your company today and in the future.

 The tariffs imposed on China in July of 2018 by the US federal government prompted middle market investors and executives to examine their supply chain partners in China.
 Like other geo-political changes, the cost of goods from China to the United States increased dramatically overnight.
 Many middle market executives we spoke to in 2018 were more concerned about the cost increase than supply chain disruption and failure.
 Again, cost trumped risk for most companies.